LuccaWang1/PetPlanner/README.md

 * The user's existing pet data is mapped, so the user can assign the specialist to one or all of their pets

-![Image of the hover over add specialist in dropdown](/static/images/Readme_Markdown/add_specialist_dropdown.png) *This is how a user can add a specialist for their pet or all their pets*
+![Image of the hover over add specialist in dropdown](/static/images/Readme_Markdown/add_specialist_dropdown.png) *A user can add a specialist from the dropdown menu*

 ![Image of the add a specialist form](/static/images/Readme_Markdown/add_specialist_modal.png) *The Add a Specialist form that's a React Bootstrap modal form*

-![Image of the add a specialist form with the user's mapped pets](/static/images/Readme_Markdown/add_specialist_pets.png) *The Add a Specialist form that's a React Bootstrap modal form - with the user's pets mapped, so the user can assign the specialist to one or all of their pets*
+![Image of the add a specialist form with the user's mapped pets](/static/images/Readme_Markdown/add_specialist_pets.png) *Wang mappen the user's existing pet data, so the user can assign the specialist to one or all of their pets*

 <br>